-- Notify the College before 9:00am if they are unable to attend class - Provide a medical certificate if absent for more than one day - Provide a medical certificate if is absent on an assessment date - Catch up on any outstanding work in their own time if absent - Arrange a meeting with their trainer if assistance is required due to being absent - Arrive to class on time and not leave early to reduce disruption to the class.
+- Notify the College before 9:00am if they are unable to attend class - Provide a medical certificate if absent for more than one day - Provide a medical certificate if is absent on an assessment date - Catch up on any outstanding work in their own time if absent - Arrange a meeting with their trainer if assistance is required, as a result of being absent. - Arrive to class on time and not leave early to reduce disruption to the class.